-For safety, lasers will not be allowed, including laser-transmitting technologies, such as LIDAR.
-However, exceptions will be made for commercial sensors that use internal lasers to detect particles or gather other data (e.g., air quality sensors), so long as students are not directly interacting with a laser and a laser does not transmit outside of the experiment.
+safety, lasers will be For not allowed, including laser-transmitting technologies, such as lidar (light detection and ranging).
+However. exceptions will be made for commercial sensors that use internal lasers to detect particles or gather other data (e.g., air quality sensors), so long as students are not directly interacting with a laser and a laser does not transmit outside of the experiment.